pipermerriam/ethereum-alarm-clock-docs/docs/accounts.rst

 * **Soldity Function Signature:** ``withdraw(uint value)``
 * **ABI Signature:** ``2e1a7d4d``

-If the account has a balance sufficient to fulfill the request, the amount specified will be sent to the address who sent the transaction.
+If the account has a balance sufficient to fulfill the request, the amount specified specified in wei will be transferred to ``msg.sender``.